 You should not use abaloparatide if you are allergic to it.

-a bone disease other than osteoporosis (such as Paget's disease);
+Paget's disease or a bone disease other than osteoporosis;

 bone cancer or radiation treatment involving your bones;

-In animal studies, abaloparatide caused bone cancer.
-However, it is not known whether bone cancer would occur in humans using this medicine.
-Ask your doctor about your risk.
+Abaloparatide has caused bone cancer (osteosarcoma) in animals but it is not known whether this would occur in people using this medicine.
+Talk with your doctor about your own risk.